Semidefinite programming relaxations for quantum correlations: Further topics and methods

 First we eliminate variables using the group average:

 where $y = (x_1+x_2)/2$ is now the sole variable of the SDP.

-To do the block diagonlisation, we note the that symmetric group over two elements has only two irreducible representations, $1$ and $-1$.
-The representation we are using consists of two copies of $1$ and one copy of $-1$, and the unitary that block diagonalises it is
+To perform the block diagonlisation, we note that the symmetric group over two elements has only two irreducible representations, $1$ and $-1$.
+The representation that we are using consists of two copies of $1$ and one copy of $-1$, and the unitary that block diagonalises it is

 with which $V\rho_p V^\dagger = (1 \otimes -1) \oplus (\id_2 \otimes 1)$.
 The same unitary block diagonalises $\overline X$ as $V \overline X V^\dagger = ({\overline X}^1 \otimes 1) \oplus ({\overline X}^2 \otimes 1)$, where ${\overline X}^1 = 1$ and ${\overline X}^2 = $.
 All in all, the SDP was simplified to